We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Which is the best treadmill for home use?

-The best treadmill for home use depends on how a person wishes to use it and on how much space they have.
+The best treadmill for home use depends on how a person wishes to use it and how much space they have.

 Those who live in smaller spaces may prefer a treadmill that folds for easy storage.

-How long does a NordicTrack treadmill last?
+How long do NordicTrack treadmills last?

 Maintenance includes dusting, cleaning, lubricating, and conducting any routine updates as the owner’s manual describes.